Kingfisher Backcountry Charters

 Permit Fishing in the Florida Keys

 Permit is by far one of the most challenging fish to catch on the flats!
 But given the right situation there is a good chance of catching one of the greatest gamefish that considered the holy grail of flats fishing especially when it comes to trying to catch on fly!
 For spin tackle blue crabs are often best for these fish but they can be caught on shrimp as well.
 What are the expectations may you ask?
 Sometimes you could only get one shot at a fish all day!
-Other days you may get 2 to 3 shots which is considered an average to a great day if you catch one.
+Other days you may get mutiple shots which is considered an average to a great day if you catch one.
 Then there can be days where you may get multiple shots at big schools of Permit or catch 2 which is a excellent day for Permit fishing.
 February though March is the early springtime primetime months as in April, May, and June are Spawning months where fish tend to make their way offshore on spawning sites.
 Permit can still be found in April, May, and June in a few select inshore areas.
 July and August can be a great time of year for tailing fish around the sunrise and sunset periods.
 September through December is a great time of year to go after them as there maybe less pressure on the water!

 Barracuda Fishing in the Florida Keys